Economics 1 - Principles of Economics » Summer 2020 » Quiz

 When entry occurs in a monopolistically competitive industry,

-A. the marginal revenue curves for each firm will shift to the right.
+the perceived demand and marginal revenue curves for each firm will shift to the left.

-B. the perceived demand curve for each firm will shift to the right.
+the marginal revenue curves for each firm will shift to the right.

 Question #26